 How to annotate my data with multiple types of meta-data?
 Why this helps classifier design?

-Tools: sddata object; constructing data sets; using properties; labels, categories and lists; working with data subsets; visualization using scatter and image views; normalization issues; data visualization and its relevance.
+Tools: sddata object; constructing data sets; using properties; labels, categories and lists; working with data subsets; visualisation using scatter and image views; normalization issues; data visualization and its relevance.

 Module 3: Supervised Learning